 Step One: Wear a White Button-Down Shirt

 When you’re starting to put together your outfit for the day, reach for that button-down shirt.
-It’s important because it’ll give an air of professionalism and cleanliness in addition to looking sharp on its own as well!
+It is important because it will give an air of professionalism and cleanliness in addition to looking sharp on its own as well!
 A white button-up is also more formal than other colors like blue or pink, so it’s perfect for a medical setting.